hynguyenduc/T2A2-API-Webserver-Project/README.md

 Tasks are tracked with trello.
 The workload will be separated by sections and will be placed into 3 possible conditions: Initially tasks start in their respective section, then progress to a 'Working on' column then move onto a 'Finished' column.
 There was also daily stand-up reports on the class discord.
 ##### Planning Phase
 ![](docs/Untitled1.png)
+- Mainly listing out the task to do
 ##### Day 1
 ![](docs/Untitled2.png)
+- Start with initializing the project, setting it up before any real coding
 ##### Day 2
 ![](docs/Untitled3.png)
+- Create the models and the schema coding and planning how they interact with each other
 ##### Day 3
 ![](docs/Untitled4.png)
+- Testing the models and schema with a cli command that should create the tables and fill them automatically with sample data
 ##### Day 4
 ![](docs/Untitled5.png)
+- Creating the query routes
 ##### Day 5
 ![](docs/Untitled6.png)
+- Creating error handlers to handle errors I have encountered and finishing off the documentation

 ## R3
 3rd party python libraries and dependencies would include